VladimirValov/challenge_jsdash_bot/game/Архив/Readme.md

 **A temporary decision before learning to hunt butterflies**

 * Planted the butterfly in cages
-* If hit the territory of butterflies or ended the goal include a mode of fearlessness
+*If hit the territory of butterflies or ended the goal include a mode of fearlessness

+**Rats should be trained better.**